9 Popular Types of Blogs(and Monetization Ideas) to Be a Profitable Blogger in 2024

 • Ads can make your site look less reputable.
 Some people are less likely to trust your blog if it has a lot of ads — and if you’re using a network like AdSense, you may find that your blog ends up advertising products you don’t particularly want to be associated with.

 Advertising is certainly worth considering as a monetization method, but it’s important to think it through carefully.
-One of the methods below might end up being a better fit for you, especially if you don’t have much traffic yet.
+One of the methods below might better fit you, especially if you don’t have much traffic yet.

 2. Affiliate Marketing

-Affiliate commission can be very generous — some digital products pay 50% or even more.
+Affiliate commissions can be very generous — some digital products pay 50% or even more.
 You can also promote physical products through affiliate programs run by huge online stores like Amazon.
-You won’t get such a large commission (5% is more typical here) but if you’re promoting expensive products like digital cameras, your commission will soon add up.
+You won’t get such a large commission (5% is more typical here), but if you’re promoting expensive products like digital cameras, your commission will soon increase.
 There are loads of different affiliate programs out there that you might want to take a look at.

-It’s important to stick to the legal rules around affiliate marketing — mainly, that you need to clearly disclose to your readers that you’re using affiliate links.
+It’s important to stick to the legal rules around affiliate marketing, mainly because you need to disclose to your readers that you’re using affiliate links.
 If you’re in the U.S., that means following the FTC’s Endorsement Guides.

 3. Sponsored Posts

-Sponsored posts are blog posts that companies pay to have published on your site.
-Usually, they’ll write the post for you, but if you prefer to write it yourself, they’ll often be happy with that arrangement too.
+Sponsored posts are blog posts companies pay to publish on your site.
+Usually, they’ll write the post for you, but if you prefer to write it yourself, they’ll often be happy with that arrangement, too.

-Within the sponsored post, the company will want to place a link back to their website.
+The company will want to include a link back to its website within the sponsored post.
 They’re essentially paying you for an advertisement in the form of a blog post.

-It’s important to be aware that Google does not allow you to sell regular links.
-You need to mark the sponsored link as “nofollow” so that it doesn’t affect search engine rankings.
-Of course, this means it’s not so valuable to the sponsoring company and they may not want to pay so much for the sponsored post.
+It’s important to know that Google does not allow you to sell regular links.
+You need to mark the sponsored link as “nofollow” to avoid affecting search engine rankings.
+Of course, this means it’s less valuable to the sponsoring company, and they may not want to pay as much for the sponsored post.

-If you choose not to “nofollow” the link and Google discovers that it’s a paid link, your blog could be penalized and you might lose a lot of your search engine traffic.
+If you choose not to “nofollow” the link and Google discovers that it’s a paid link, your blog could be penalized and lose much of your search engine traffic.

 4. Selling Digital Products

-You might think that making your own products would cost you thousands of dollars in researching, producing, and storing stock.
-But digital products cost next to nothing to create — and many bloggers make a significant amount of their income through these.
+You might think that making your products would cost you thousands of dollars in researching, producing, and storing stock.
+But digital products cost nothing to create — and many bloggers make significant income through these.

 Digital products to sell on your blog could include: